Skip to main content

 Cloud deployment

-Once a project with a DuckDB source has been deployed using rill deploy, Rill Cloud will need to be able to have access to and retrieve the underlying persisted database file.
+Once a project with a DuckDB source has been deployed using, Rill Cloud will need to be able to have access to and retrieve the underlying persisted database file.
 In most cases, this means that the corresponding DuckDB database file should be included within a directory in your Git repository, which will allow you to specify a relative path in your source definition (from the project root).

 When Using An External DuckDB Database

-If the DuckDB database file is external to your Rill project directory, you will still be able to use the fully qualified path to read this SQLite database locally using Rill Developer.
+If the DuckDB database file is external to your Rill project directory, you will still be able to use the fully qualified path to read this DuckDB database locally using Rill Developer.
 However, when deployed to Rill Cloud, this source will throw an error.

 Connecting to MotherDuck